cdcepi/FluSight-forecast-hub/model-output/README.md

 ## Data formatting

-The automatic checks in place for forecast files submitted to this repository validates both the filename and file contents to ensure the file can be used in the visualization and ensemble forecasting.For the 2024-2025 FluSight Collaboration, minor modifications to previous file formatting procedures will be made to align submissions with Hubverse protocols being developed by the Consortium of Infectious Disease Modeling Hubs version 3.0.1 (see https://github.com/hubverse-org and https://hubverse.io/en/latest/ for additional information).
+The automatic checks in place for forecast files submitted to this repository validates both the filename and file contents to ensure the file can be used in the visualization and ensemble forecasting.
+For the 2024-2025 FluSight Collaboration, minor modifications to previous file formatting procedures will be made to align submissions with Hubverse protocols being developed by the Consortium of Infectious Disease Modeling Hubs version 3.0.1 (see https://github.com/hubverse-org and https://hubverse.io/en/latest/ for additional information).
 The required formatting is described in detail below.

 ### Subdirectory